Athletic mouthguards: Features to look for.

 - That portion of a guard that covers over the chewing surface of the athlete's teeth can help to cushion the forces created if their jaws are violently slammed together.

 - For those athletes who have missing teeth, the fit of a custom-formed mouthpiece will help to support and stabilize their remaining teeth.
-This means any removable appliance (such as partial denture) can be left out, thus avoiding any potential damage by or to it.
+This means any removable appliance (such as partial denture) can be left out, thus avoiding the potential for damage by it or to it.